Topological and Geometric filtration for products: Friedlander-Mazur conjecture

-\begin{theorem} Let $X$ be a smooth projective varieties of dimension three.
-If the Grothendieck standard conjecture B holds for $X$, then Friedlander-Mazur conjecture holds for $X$. \end{theorem} \begin{proof} By \cite[Remark 1.13]{Hu}, the Friedlander-Mazur conjecture holds for $X$ except for $p=1,k=4$.
-By the same argument as in the second proof of Proposition \ref{Prop4.1}, we obtain that $L_1H_4(X)_{\mathbb{Q}}\to H_4(X,{\mathbb{Q}})$ is surjective under Grothendieck standard conjecture B for $X$.
-This completes the proof of the theorem. \end{proof}
+\begin{remark} Let $X$ be a smooth projective varieties of dimension three.
+If the Grothendieck standard conjecture B holds for $X$, then Friedlander-Mazur conjecture holds for $X$.
+This has been prove in \cite{Friedlander2}.
+Alternatively, by \cite[Remark 1.13]{Hu}, the Friedlander-Mazur conjecture holds for $X$ except for $p=1,k=4$.
+By the same argument as in the second proof of Proposition \ref{Prop4.1}, we obtain that $L_1H_4(X, \mathbb{Q})\to H_4(X,{\mathbb{Q}})$ is surjective under Grothendieck standard conjecture B for $X$.
+This completes the proof. \end{remark}

+Our next result is to provide some examples for smooth projective varieties of dimensional four whose FM conjecture holds.

-The next result says that the Friedlander-Mazur conjecture for the product of two smooth projective surfaces. \begin{theorem} Let $X$ be the product of two smooth projective surfaces $S_1$ and $S_2$, then the Friedlander-Mazur conjecture holds for $X$. \end{theorem} \begin{proof} For $p=0$, by the Dold-Thom theorem and the Weak Lefschetz theorem, we get the statement ``$T_pH_k(X,\Q)=G_pH_k(X,\Q)$" for all $k\geq 0$.
+\begin{theorem} Let $X$ be the product of a smooth three-dimensional projective variety $Y$ with a smooth projective curve $C$ of genus $1$.
+Assume that $h^{3,0}(Y) = 0$, $G_1H_3(Y, \Q) = \widetilde{F}_1H_3(Y, \Q)$ and the Grothendieck standard conjecture B holds for $Y$.
+Then the Friedlander-Mazur conjecture holds for $X$. \end{theorem} \begin{proof} For $p=0$, by the Dold-Thom theorem and the Weak Lefschetz theorem, we get the statement ``$T_pH_k(X,\Q)=G_pH_k(X,\Q)$" for all $k\geq 0$.

 For $p=4$, the statement ``$T_pH_k(X,\Q)=G_pH_k(X,\Q)$" holds trivially from their definitions.

 For $p=3$, the statement ``$T_pH_k(X,\Q)=G_pH_k(X,\Q)$" follows from Friedlander's computation of Lawson homology for codimension one cycles (see \cite{Friedlander1}).